Renting Property In Spain: Top Tips

 It’s always a good idea to have up-to-date photos of each room annexed to the contract, especially of any areas that may be conflictive (peeling paintwork, broken fittings, etc).
 Not taking the time to do this may mean being charged when you leave for damage that already existed when you moved in.

 Insurance When Renting

 Don’t make the mistake of taking out full building & contents insurance, normally the owner should be responsible for the building insurance (continente) and you should only need to take out contents insurance (contenido).

 As well as getting quotes from two or three removal companies, why not price it up yourself as well?
-Many vehicle hire companies have vans and you can get packing boxes and bubble wrap from your local DIY store.
+Many vehicle hire companies have vans and you can get packing boxes and bubble wrap from Amazon Spain or your local DIY store.

-Take care if using a local “man with a van” service, he may not be insured for any damage caused to your belongings.
+Take care if using a local “man with a van” service.
+Unlicensed vehicles may not be insured for any damage caused to your belongings.

 Why stick with the landlord’s current utilities suppliers?
 Take a look at our guide on how to reduce your electric bill – with ever-increasing prices this should be a first priority when renting.

 When you enter the property take a meter reading and let the owner know (if you’re reimbursing the bills) or tell the utilities company so you’re only billed for your usage.

-If the property has a gas supply, it’s a good idea to ask the owner for the last official inspection document to ensure there’s no danger due to a faulty gas boiler.
+If the property has a gas supply, ask the owner for the last official inspection document to ensure there’s no danger due to a faulty gas boiler.